aromajoin/controller-sdk-windows/README.md

 aromaShooterController.diffuse(durration, ports, booster);
 ```

-**For more information, please checkout this repository and refer to the [sample project](https://github.com/aromajoin/controller-sdk-windows/tree/master/sample).**
 **If you get any issues or require any new features, please create a [new issue](https://github.com/aromajoin/controller-sdk-windows/issues).**

----
 ## License

 The Apache License (Apache)